 - CERTIFICATE OF NON-IMPEDIMENT TO MARRY FOR BOTH BRIDE AND GROOM

 This document confirms that you have not been married and that you are free to married.
-The document can be issued in your local Registrar's office and it must not be issued more than 3 months before your wedding.
+The document can be issued in your local Registrar's office.

 Location for civil wedding should read MUNICIPALITY OF KEFALONIA, GREECE

 If either party has been divorced, please provide a certified copy of the Decree Absolute.

 - OFFICIAL DOCUMENT ABOUT CHANGING YOUR NAME IF ANY

 This stamp refers the legalization and validity of your documents for international use.
 (1961 Hague Convention Abolishing the Requirement of Legalization for Foreign Public Documents).
 The Apostille Stamp is necessary for birth certificates, Certificates of no Impediment to marry and Free to Marry Affidavits.

 - For more information how to obtain Apostille stamps in the UK , please visit:

 - Our company will take care of all the translations